-The True History of the True Church, a WCG booklet that members were to read and believe, has been found to be completely fabricated.
-(See ESN article: True Original Church/Faith Once Delivered for proof that Herbert Armstrong lied about the “lost” church century.
-Also read the online book: Daughter of Babylon: The True History of the Worldwide Church of God.)
+The True History of the True Church, a booklet that members were to read and believe, has been found to be completely fabricated.
+(See ESN article: True Original Church/Faith Once Delivered for proof that Herbert Armstrong lied about the “lost” church century.)

-Many of Herbert Armstrong’s “truths” sound quite similar to extremist New Age thinking and doctrine.
-Compare what WCG members were taught and what many New Agers and occultists are taught:
+Many of Herbert Armstrong’s “truths” sound quite similar to extremist New Age thinking and Gnosticism.
+Compare what members were taught and what many New Agers and occultists are taught:

 |HWA TEACHINGS||NEW AGE/OCCULTIC TEACHINGS|